 CBEST Writing Section

-Rather than having Skill Factors, the Writing portion is limited to two essay questions.
+Rather than having Skill Factors, the CBEST Writing is limited to two essay questions.
 One asks test takers to write about a personal experience, and the other prompts test takers to analyze something through their writing.
 Both essay questions are reviewed by qualified California educators who look for clarity, evidence or support, focus, and competency with written English.

 CBEST Exam Registration Information

 Those looking to take the CBEST exam have to register in advance.
-Registration is done online through one's CTC account.
+CBEST Registration is done online through one's CTC account.
 Test takers can register for an in-person computer-based exam or an online proctored exam.

 Can I Take the CBEST Online?

-All three sections of the CBEST exam can be taken remotely via online proctoring.
+All three sections of the CBEST exam can be taken remotely via CBEST online proctoring.
 To take an online proctored CBEST exam, one must use either a laptop or desktop computer with a steady internet connection.
 CTC advises prospective test takers to perform a system test to ensure that their hardware is capable of running the exam software come test day.
 Following this, one may register to take the CBEST exam.
 The registration process is largely the same whether one intends to take an in-person or remote test up until one schedules their exam.
 Rather than selecting a testing center, those interested in online proctoring will opt for a remote exam instead.

 How Do I Sign Up For the CBEST?